bachya/linkding-cli/README.md

   -d, --description DESCRIPTION  The description to give the bookmark.
   --tags TAG1,TAG2,...
 The tags to apply to the bookmark.
   -t, --title TITLE              The title to give the bookmark.
+  -u, --unread                   Whether the newly-created bookmark should be
+                                 marked as unread.
   --help                         Show this message and exit.
   ```